 The best way to train them is every other day, hitting all of the abdominal muscles.
 I would recommend purchasing a muscle anatomy chart so you can really see what's underneath the fat.

 [ Q ] How many times a week can abs be trained in your view?

-A: I always laugh when people tell me...
-"Well if I train them every other day, won't I be
+I always laugh when people tell me...
+"Well if I train them every other day, won't I be over-training them".

 Those people by the way never have abs, period.
 They are always looking for an excuse not to workout.
 Train your abs every other day for 15-20 min with 30-40 seconds rest between sets.
 I can guarantee you will see results!

 [ Q ] What improvements/alterations have you made to your abs program over the years?

 I never truly change my routines.
 I rotate the rep range, resistance, and exercises, but I never fix it if it isn't broken.